ahernanzl/pyClim-SDM/README.md

 **License:** GNU General Public License v3.0

-**Citation:** Hernanz, A., Correa, C., García-Valero, J. A., Domínguez, M., Rodríguez-Guisado, E., and Rodríguez-Camino, E. (2022). pyClim-SDM 2.0: a software for statistical downscaling of climate change projections with a graphical user interface.
-Environmental Modelling & Software.
-(Submitted)
+**Citation:** Hernanz, A., Correa, C., García-Valero, J. A., Domínguez, M., Rodríguez-Guisado, E., & Rodríguez-Camino, E. (2022).
+Statistical downscaling in the Tropics and Mid-latitudes: a comparative assessment for generating regional information on climate change.
+International Journal of Climatology.
+Submitted.
 ___

 pyClim-SDM is a software for statistical downscaling of climate change projections with the following utilities: